MileHacker Logo

 • Gender segregation is common in some public spaces.

-• Separate entrances or seating areas could exist.
+• Separate entrances or seating areas might be present.

 • Avoid uninitiated physical contact between genders.